-Decide how you'll educate employees about open enrollment Employees are accustomed to consuming information in a variety of ways, from emails to lunchroom flyers to social media videos and more.
-In some cases, they are doing so from nontraditional work locations.
-When preparing your campaign, consider how you'll communicate with all employees - whether they are on location or in the field -- and what methods you'll use.
-Incorporating more than one method - such as handing out flyers, providing online materials, and hosting webinars - allows employees across generations to consume the information in a way that works for them.
+Decide how you'll educate employees about open enrollment Employees are accustomed to consuming information in a variety of ways, from emails to lunchroom flyers to on the shop floor and more.
+When preparing for open enrollment season, consider how you'll communicate with employees in all locations and what methods you'll use.
+Incorporating more than one method - such as handing out flyers, providing online materials, and hosting in-person meetings - allows employees across generations to consume the information in a way that works for them.

-If you host in-person or virtual meetings, schedule meetings to accommodate all shifts, such as an evening option for night-shift employees.
-Record meetings so they can be posted immediately to an Intranet, where employees in alternate locations or who work late-night or weekend shifts can access the information.
+If you host in-person or virtual meetings, record the meeting so it can be posted immediately to an Intranet, where employees in remote locations or who couldn't attend due to conflicts can access the information.